-Non-State actors, including selected business associations (representing private sector) and relevant private sector entities will be able to engage and invest in the NCD and Mental Health Catalytic Fund taking into account the principles set out in the WHO Framework for Engagement with Non-state Actors (FENSA) and UN Development Group guidance.
+Non-State actors, including selected business associations (representing private sector) and relevant private sector entities will be able to engage and invest in the Health4Life Fund taking into account the principles set out in the WHO Framework for Engagement with Non-state Actors (FENSA) and UN Development Group guidance.93

 FENSA was adopted by WHA to strengthen WHO engagement with non-State actors while protecting its work from potential risks such as conflict of interest, reputational risks, and undue influence.
 This is particularly important for a fund that is responding to the challenge of NCDs and mental health, where there is potential for significant conflict of interest with private sector entities and entities that are not at arm's length from private sector entities.
-A separate paper providing an approach for private sector investment in the NCD and Mental Health Catalytic Fund will be developed by the Secretariat for consideration by the Steering Committee.
+A separate paper providing an approach for private sector investment in the Health4Life Fund will be developed by the Secretariat for consideration by the Steering Committee.

-Nongovernmental organizations (NGOs) and academic institutions that are included in successful proposals will be able to receive funds from the NCD and Mental Health Catalytic Fund indirectly with funds transferred through a Participating UN Organization, subject to due diligence and risk assessment.
+Nongovernmental organizations (NGOs) and academic institutions that are included in successful proposals will be able to receive funds from the Health4Life Fund indirectly with funds transferred through a Participating UN Organization, subject to due diligence and risk assessment.
+The principles of the FENSA will also apply to NGOs and academic institutions implementing activities under the Health4Life Fund.